Dental Quality Assurance Using Plan, Do, Study, Act (PDSA), Part 1

 Cause and Effect Diagram

-To help you clearly define the problem, you need to determine the causes and effects of your current system of bonding the restorations to get to the root-cause of the problem.
-My personal favorite root-case analysis tool is the fishbone diagram (Figure 2).
-It's called that because a completed diagram can look like the skeleton of a fish.
-You can draw it out on a piece of paper or whiteboard with input from your colleagues, office staff, or dental technician/lab, or use an online template for the process.
+To help you clearly define the problem, you need to determine the causes and effects of your current system of bonding the restorations to get to the root cause of the problem.
+My favorite root cause analysis tool is the fishbone diagram (Fig. 2).
+It’s called that because a completed diagram can look like the skeleton of a fish.
+You can draw it out on a piece of paper or whiteboard with input from your colleagues, office staff, or dental technician/lab, or use an online template.

 If doing it without a template: